jbatteen/NataPOS/database.md

 - 'timesheets_locked': bool (used to lock the timesheets to perform pay period rollover safely wrt clocking in/out)
 - 'employee_discount': float (default employee discount for new items)

+## session_keys
+- 'session_key': str (40 random alphanumeric characters)
+- 'time_stamp': last activity, in seconds after the epoch
+- 'username': str (username of the employee logged in)
+- 'location': str (location_id where the employee is logged in, or 'external')

 ## timesheets
 - 'pay_period': str('current' or 'MMDDYY-MMDDYY' once rolled over by the nightly audit)
 - 'username': str (username)